 “The Morganton facility has the potential to add as many as 150 jobs, representing a significant increase in our workforce,” Bray says.

 Alan Wood, president and CEO of Burke Development Inc., said his county development organization is working with Vanguard to secure grant funding to assist with the expansion.
 In 2015, the same plant was to become the site of Atlanta-based American Hospitality Furniture, which was awarded $200,000 in grants.
 But the project didn’t pan out.

 Vanguard Furniture, a family held company, employs over 600 and is currently operating out of six manufacturing buildings in Hickory, NC, a 40,000-square-foot showroom in High Point, NC, and a major manufacturing location in Hillsville, VA.

 Vanguard has embraced the methodology of Lean Manufacturing—seeking continuous improvement in all departments (even eliminating waste that customers are unwilling to pay for).
-As a founding member of the Sustainable Furnishings Council, Vanguard’s green initiatives include recycling 95 percent of all post manufacturing waste — recycling paper, fabric scraps, metal, wood scrap, plastic and corrugated products.
-Being sustainable is as a way of life at Vanguard.
+As a founding member of the Sustainable Furnishings Council, Vanguard’s green initiatives include recycling 95 percent of all post manufacturing waste—recycling paper, fabric scraps, metal, wood scrap, plastic and corrugated products.
+Being sustainable is a way of life at Vanguard.

 Grow your business at the premier global woodworking trade show.

 August 6–9, 2024